Image via Pexels

 Interrogate your thoughts.

-Confidence is not only critical to your own well-being but also for your capability as a caregiver.
+Confidence is not only critical to your well-being but also to your capability as a caregiver.
 Your thoughts can kill your confidence quicker than anything.
 As a caregiver, negative thoughts and emotions can overwhelm you throughout the day and undermine your true intentions to be on your A-game for your loved one.
 Constantly put things into perspective and remember what you have set out to do.

 Take breaks.